VETERAN-OWNED BUSINESS

 Our testing setup

 To test which greenhouse covering material best transmits light, we first created a controlled setting: a box with the top removed.
-The walls of the box directed the light toward our light meter in the center of the box.
-We then placed the box under a grow light to ensure a consistent reading between materials.
+The walls of the box directed the light toward our light sensor in the center of the box.
+We then placed the box outside on a very sunny day without any clouds.

 An overview of our greenhouse covering materials tested